Hanover-CS/HC17-SlatonBlickman-SeniorProject/README.md

 Hello!
 Thanks for stopping by.
 This is my senior project for Winter 2017 at Hanover College.

 This repository should really be separated into two distinct repositories, the basinWeb web application and basin Android application, but it currently exists in one for the sake of this as a senior project.

+If you have any questions, please contact me at gitslaton on Github or blickmans15@hanover.edu

 ## basinWeb